No 10 denies running ‘stop Sunak’ smear campaign as Johnson allies attack

 Mr Sunak, Ms Truss, Mr Tugendhat, Kemi Badenoch, Ms Mordaunt, Mr Hunt, Nadhim Zahawi and Suella Braverman will all be on the ballot as MPs begin the process of voting to select the final two candidates to be the next prime minister.

-Anyone who fails to get 30 votes on Wednesday afternoon will be eliminated from the contest, with the last-placed candidate losing their place even if they get above that threshold.
+The first ballot closed on Wednesday afternoon, with anyone who fails to get 30 votes set to be eliminated from the contest and the last-placed candidate losing their place even if they get above that threshold.

 Chancellor Mr Zahawi was questioned about his plans to cut taxes, denying he is relying on a “magic money tree” to fund them.